ASendellPrice/IIB-rtd/docs/source/sop_guide/sample_types/example_code_review.rst

-This section is **not applicable** to the code update and review procedure.
+This section is **not relevant** for a code update and review procedure as does not involve the use of specimens.

-Unlike laboratory or analytical SOPs, code review does not involve control samples, detection limits, or external proficiency testing.
-Quality assurance for code changes is already addressed through peer review, version control practices, and testing steps described elsewhere in this SOP.
-Therefore, no additional Quality Control & Verification measures are required.